SanPen/GridCal/README.md

 [![DOI](https://www.zenodo.org/badge/49583206.svg)](https://www.zenodo.org/badge/latestdoi/49583206)
 [![Downloads](https://static.pepy.tech/personalized-badge/gridcal?period=total&units=abbreviation&left_color=grey&right_color=green&left_text=Downloads)](https://pepy.tech/project/gridcal)

-GridCal is a tier-1 power systems planning and simulation software.
-As such it has all the static analysis studies that you can think of, plus linear and non-linear optimization functions.
-Some of these functions you perfectly know and some others you may have never heard of as they are a product of cutting-edge research.

-GridCal started in 2015 as a project to be able to work with, frustrated by the available options.
-This led to design proper programming library and a nice graphical user interface.
-This no-nonsense approach has fostered numerous innovations; Some of them pushed by the need to use the software for commercial work, and some ignited by research and curiosity.
+GridCal started in 2015 as a project to be able to work with, out of frustration with the available options.
+This led to design a proper programming library and a nice graphical user interface for everyone.
+This no-nonsense approach has fostered numerous innovations; Some of them pushed by the need to use the software in commercial environments, and some ignited by curiosity and research.

-If you are a professional looking for a free software to get work done on time, look no further.
+If you are a professional looking for a free software to get the job done on time, look no further.
 If you are a researcher looking for a real-world, TSO-tested platform, you're in good hands.
 If you are a teacher willing to teach your students the ins-and-outs of commercial grade software, this is it.
-And if you are a student willing to learn about the algorithms of the books, but for real, we've been there.
+And if you are a student willing to learn about the algorithms of the books, but for real, we've got you covered.

 Our commitment is with you: GridCal is a high quality product.
 It is free for ever.
-For all of us now and for the generations to come.
+For all of us now and the generations to come.

 ## Installation

 GridCal is a software made in the Python programming language.
-Therefore, you need a python interpreter installed in your operative system.
+Therefore, it needs a python interpreter installed in your operative system.
 We recommend to install the latest version of [Python](www.python.org) and then, install GridCal with the following terminal command: